Ornitorink0/rootie/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the GNU GPLv3 License.
 See LICENSE file.